We Came as Romans: Cold Like War and Kyle Pavone's death (2017–2018)

-On June 4, 2017, For Today announced via their Facebook page that their drummer, David Puckett, would be taking on the drum duties for We Came as Romans "throughout this year."
+On June 4, 2017, For Today announced via their Facebook page that their drummer, David Puckett (also formerly of The Crimson Armada), would be taking on the drum duties for We Came as Romans "throughout this year."
 He is credited for drums at the end of the music video for the "Cold Like War" single released on September 11, 2017.

 The album Cold Like War – the band's first without Choi and first on SharpTone Records after having been with Equal Vision Records since 2009 – was released on October 20, 2017.
-It contains 10 tracks, totaling about 39 minutes of playback time.

 On August 25, 2018, the band released a statement on their social media accounts that Pavone had died at the age of 28.
 A few days later, on August 31, the band released a statement that revealed his cause of death as an accidental drug overdose and announced that a foundation had been started in his honor.

 On September 11, 2018, Dave Stephens released a statement about the band via social media, confirming that the band will not replace Kyle Pavone.
 Dave confirmed that the band will go on tour with Bullet for My Valentine and Bad Omens as scheduled, honoring Kyle and talking about his foundation.

-Darkbloom (2019–present)
+Darkbloom (2019–2024)

 In the spring of 2019, the band went on co-headline tour with Crown the Empire, Erra and SHVPES.
 On April 16, the band announced that it would enter the studio to record new material.
 On September 23, the band announced that two standalone singles would be released by the end of the week; on September 29, the band released "Carry the Weight" and "From the First Note", the former of the two receiving a second release on May 29, this time as another version featuring Fit for a King.
 On July 14, the band released the single "Darkbloom" from their upcoming album.

 On September 7, 2021, We Came as Romans released a new single called "Black Hole" featuring Caleb Shomo of Beartooth.

 On November 10, 2021, the band released a new song titled "Daggers" featuring rapper Zero 9:36.
 On April 10, 2022, the band released the reimagined version of the previous single "Darkbloom" featuring Canadian deathcore band Brand of Sacrifice.
 On June 22, the band announced their first record since 2017, Darkbloom, and it was released on October 14 and features the singles "Darkbloom", "Plagued", "Black Hole" featuring Caleb Shomo, "Daggers" featuring Zero 9:36 and "Golden".

+All Is Beautiful...
+Because We're Doomed (2025–present)

+On April 17, 2025, the band released their first single called "Bad Luck" for their upcoming album.

+On May 24, 2025, the band released "No Rest For the Dreamer" as their second single for their upcoming album.

+On July 9, 2025, the band released another single, "Culture Wound", while officially announcing their seventh album called All Is Beautiful...
+Because We're Doomed which released on August 22, 2025.